tatianafrattale/weather-dashboard/README.md

 https://openweathermap.org/api

-We plan on using a Flask application to make calls to the weather APIs (both Current Weather and 16 day forecast).
+We plan on using a Flask application to make calls to the weather APIs (both Current Weather and seven day forecast).
 This same Flask app will dump the resulting JSON responses into a MongoDB database.
-We will have a Javascript file that reads the JSON in from the Flask .py file and creates the visualizations using Plotly, ECharts, and Carto libraries.
+We will have a Javascript file that reads the JSON in from the Flask app.py file and creates the visualizations using Plotly, D3, Leaflet, and noUiSlider libraries.
 We will have an index.html file that deploys to show our dashboard.

 What filter controls what?
 Slider: Map